luke-h1/tmtodos.me/CONTRIBUTING.md

 ## Community

 Please, keep discussions in issues and pull requests positive, productive, and respectful.
-We're all humans afterall.

 ## Ground Rules

 ### Git workflow

 The main branch is dev, where all ongoing development work converges.
-The main branch is reserved for more polished version of the project.
+The main branch is reserved for what's on production

 To get all setup, fork this repo and do all of your work there.